LimaoC/amodely/docs/lib/pipelines.py.md

 Creates and returns a pipeline to collapse down to a single dimension, resample to a given frequency, and add a measure variable.

+If dimension == "ALL", all dimensions will be collapsed down (i.e. no dimensions remaining).

 Parameters
 - `measure` <br /> The measure of the data.
 Determines which columns will be aggregated when the data is collapsed.
 A list of options can be found in `/src/lib/lib.py`.
 - `dimension` <br /> The dimension to use for the data transformation.